Opioid Use and Addiction Disorders

 Drug Addiction

 OUD, or addiction, can be defined as an uncontrollable need to use substances regardless of the harmful effects on the body or consequences to daily life (15).
-Addiction happens when opioids activate the reward pathway resulting a strong desire to continue use.
+Addiction happens when opioids activate the reward pathway, resulting in a strong desire to continue using.
 Addiction develops when a compulsion to use more opioids to activate the reward pathway of the brain takes over (13).

 Ask yourself...